Chordate: Overview

 Traditionally, Cephalochordata and Craniata were grouped into the proposed clade "Euchordata", which would have been the sister group to Tunicata/Urochordata.
 More recently, Cephalochordata has been thought of as a sister group to the "Olfactores", which includes the craniates and tunicates.
 The matter is not yet settled.

-A specific relationship between Vertebrates and Tunicates is also strongly supported by two CSIs found in the proteins predicted exosome complex RRP44 and serine palmitoyltransferase, that are exclusively shared by species from these two subphyla but not Cephalochordates, indicating Vertebrates are more closely related to Tunicates than Cephalochordates.
+A specific relationship between vertebrates and tunicates is also strongly supported by two CSIs found in the proteins predicted exosome complex RRP44 and serine palmitoyltransferase, that are exclusively shared by species from these two subphyla but not cephalochordates, indicating vertebrates are more closely related to tunicates than cephalochordates.

 Cladogram

-Phylogenetic tree of the chordate phylum.
+Below is a phylogenetic tree of the phylum.
 Lines of the cladogram show probable evolutionary relationships between both extinct taxa, which are denoted with a dagger (†), and extant taxa.
-Relatives of vertebrates are invertebrates.
-The positions (relationships) of the lancelets, tunicates, and craniates/vertebrates are based on the following studies:

-Closest nonchordate relatives
+Closest non-chordate relatives

-The closest relatives of the Chordates are the Hemichordates and Echinodermata, which together form the Ambulacraria.
+The closest relatives of the chordates are believed to be the hemichordates and Echinodermata, which together form the Ambulacraria.

 The Chordata and Ambulacraria together form the superphylum Deuterostomia.